umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/secret-management/index.md

 When the secrets have been added they will be exposed exclusively to the assigned environments.

-it will be assigned as an environment variable at runtime using the assigned name for the secret.
+It will be assigned as an environment variable at runtime using the assigned name for the secret.

 Then it will use a reference that only the managed identity of the environment has access to.